The observed impact of galaxy halo gas on fast radio bursts

 where ${\rm DM}_{\mathrm{MW}}$ and ${\rm DM}_{\mathrm{MW halo}}$ are contributed by the Milky Way interstellar medium and gaseous halo respectively, ${\rm DM}_{\rm host}$ is contributed by the FRB host galaxy, ${\rm DM}_{\rm IGM}$ is contributed by the intergalactic medium, and the CGM contributions from intervening galaxies ($\rm DM_{CGM_i}$) are summed over $N_{\rm gal}$ objects.
 The intergalactic-medium contribution, DM$_{\rm IGM}$, is often the largest term and is thought to lead to the Macquart (DM--$z$) relation\cite{Macquart-2020}.
 The exact value of $\rm DM_{CGM_i}$ for a given intervening galaxy will depend on the impact parameter of the background FRB ($b_{\perp}$), and the unknown spatial gas-density distribution surrounding the galaxy.
 Individual FRBs have been found to intersect foreground halos\cite{prochaska-askap-2019, connor-2020-m33}, but without the statistics of a larger sample it is difficult to extract the DM contribution of the CGM\cite{mcquinn-2014, ravi-2019, ksz19}.

 CHIME is a compact telescope and lacks the angular resolution to unambiguously identify the host galaxies of FRBs\cite{Eftekhari-2018, Aggarwal-PATH-21}.
-Typical sky-localization error regions are $\sim$\,0.2$\times$0.2\,degrees in the CHIME/FRB Catalog 1.
+Typical sky-localization error regions are $\sim$\,0.2$\times$0.2\,degrees$^2$ in the CHIME/FRB Catalog 1.
 We therefore focus this work on nearby, massive galaxies with dark-matter halo virial radii that subtend large angular scales.
-An approximately Milky-Way sized halo with a virial radius of $\sim$\,200\,kpc will be smaller in angular size than a standard CHIME/FRB localization region at distances $\lesssim$\,40\,Mpc.
+An approximately Milky-Way sized halo with a virial radius of $\sim$\,200\,kpc will be larger in angular size than a standard CHIME/FRB localization region at distances $\lesssim$\,40\,Mpc.

 We identify a sample of CHIME FRBs that likely intersect nearby halos within a threshold impact parameter (Methods).
 We have utilized the Gravitational Wave Galaxy Catalogue (GWGC) containing the position, distance, and $B$-band absolute magnitude ($M_B$) of 53,255 galaxies within 100\,Mpc\cite{gwgc-2010}.
-GWGC is likely complete for all galaxies within 40\,Mpc with $M_B<-18$; we note that our results are only likely to be diluted by any incompleteness.
+GWGC is likely complete for all galaxies within 40\,Mpc with $M_B<-18$; we note that our results below are only likely to be diluted by any incompleteness.
 We begin by using only galaxies with $M_B<-18.5$, that are within 40\,Mpc, and are more distant than 500\,kpc.
-For a fiducial threshold impact parameter of $b_\perp=250$\,kpc, we find 24 intersecting FRBs.
-In Figure 1, we show the sky locations of the full CHIME/FRB catalog of non-repeating FRB sources, as well as the GWGC galaxy / FRB associations within this fiducial $b_{\perp}$.
-The list of CHIME/FRB galaxy associations is presented in Extended Data Table 1.
+For a fiducial threshold impact parameter of $b_\perp=200$\,kpc, we find 26 intersecting FRBs.
+We consider it an intersection if the impact parameter between a CHIME FRB and GWGC galaxy is less than the threshold value, $b_\perp$, scaled by galaxy mass (see Methods).
+In Figure 1, we show the sky locations of the full CHIME/FRB catalog of non-repeating FRB sources, as well as the GWGC galaxy / FRB intersectiond within this fiducial $b_{\perp}$.
+The list of CHIME/FRB galaxy intersections is presented in Table 1.